RockefellerArchiveCenter/project_electron/content/rac-bagit-spec.md

 ### Payload-Oxum

 *   **Definition:** The "octetstream sum" of the payload, namely, a two-part number of the form `OctetCount.StreamCount`, where OctetCount is the total number of octets (8-bit bytes) across all payload file content and StreamCount is the total number of payload files.
-Payload-Oxum should be included in `bag-info.txt` if at all possible.
+Payload-Oxum should be included in `bag-info.txt`.
 *   **Purpose:** Payload-Oxum is intended for machine consumption.
 *   **Data type:** OctetCount.StreamCount
 *   **Obligation:** Required